marijnh/Eloquent-JavaScript/10_modules.md

 When the name isn't relative, Node.js will look for an installed package by that name.
-In the example code in this chapter, we'll interpret such names as refering to NPM packages.
+In the example code in this chapter, we'll interpret such names as referring to NPM packages.
 We'll go into more detail on how to install and use NPM modules in [Chapter ?](node).

 {{id modules_ini}}